antonioyosica/google-colab-scripts/README.md

 # google-colab-scripts
-Scripts I wrote using Google Colab to test my AI Prompting generating file.
+Scripts I wrote using Google Colab to test my AI Prompting generating file and so on.